 You will be liable for UK income tax on employment earnings above the specified personal allowance set each year.
 Your employer will deduct this from your wages and show the amount on your wage slip.
 If you pay too much tax, you will be able to claim a refund.

-If you have a visa as a Short-Term Student or were given permission on arrival to enter the UK as a Visitor
+If you have a visa as a Standard Visitor or were given permission on arrival to enter the UK as a Standard Visitor

-Visitors and Short-term Students are completely prohibited from working in the UK, either paid or unpaid.
+Visitors are completely prohibited from working in the UK, either paid or unpaid.

 Dependants’ permission to work

 A family member over 18 who is eligible for and has obtained a visa as your Student visa dependant will be able to work without an hours limit or be self employed in the UK.
 Family members are not allowed to work as a doctor or dentist in training if their visa or BRP lists this restriction (subject to exceptions), or as a sportsperson/coach.